openvinotoolkit/open_model_zoo/tools/accuracy_checker/accuracy_checker/postprocessor/README.md

   * `apply_to` - determines target masks for processing (`annotation` for ground truth and `prediction` for detection results, `all` for both).
 * `pad_signal` - add left padding to reference signal if it was done for input data.
 Supported representations: `NoiseSuppressionAnnotation`, `NoiseSuppressionPrediction`.
 * `time_series_denormalize` - apply denormalization to predicted and ground truth curves.
 Supported representations: `TimeSeriesForecastingAnnotation`, `TimeSeriesForecastingQuantilesPrediction`.
 * `interpolation` - Interpolates values into target range.
-Supported representation: `ImageProcessingPrediction`, `ImageInpaintingAnnotation`.
+Supported representation: `ImageProcessingPrediction`, `ImageProcessingAnnotation`.
   * `mode` - interpolation mode.
 Currently only `linear` mode available.
 (Optional, default value is `linear`)
   * `target_min` - Minimum of target range.
 (Optional, default value is 0)
   * `target_max` - Maximum of target range.
 (Optional, default value is 255)